sl4shme/kdb/README.md

 List all resources with name containing python:
  - kdb search python

+List all resources with name containing python regex mode:
  - kdb search -r "/^python/"

 List all resources created on 2014 :